Does Diamox really help against altitude sickness?

-Is it worth the while to take Diamox on a climb as a measure against altitude sickness?
-What is the optimal dose, are there any contraindications and how severe the side effects are: to find it out, read this feature on Diamox.
-It was written based on the results of clinical research and years-long experience of our company’s Kilimanjaro climbing.
+Is it worth it to take Diamox on a climb?
+What is the optimal dose, are there any contraindications and how severe are the side effects?

-When rapidly gaining a considerable altitude, an unprepared person begins to experience discomfort associated with a lack of inhaled oxygen.
-This condition depends on many external factors and individual body reactions.
+When rapidly gaining a considerable altitude, an unprepared person begins to experience discomfort associated with a lower amount of oxygen in every breath.
+The severity depends on many external factors and individual body reactions.
 Unless you have climbing experience and vast knowledge of your body's condition, no one can predict how you are going to feel on a Kilimanjaro trek.

-Altitude sickness is a completely normal phenomenon indicating that your body adapts to the changing conditions.
+Altitude sickness is a completely normal phenomenon indicating that your body is adapting to the changing conditions.
 It can range in severity from a slight discomfort such as dizziness, slight shortness of breath or palpitations to serious ailments requiring immediate evacuation and medical attention.
-The most severe form is known as acute altitude sickness combined with both pulmonary and cerebral edema.
+The most severe form is known as acute altitude sickness, combined with both pulmonary and cerebral edema.

-The traits of oxygen deficiency in some individuals may appear already at an altitude of 6,561 ft (2,000 meters), although most often the first sensations are recorded at an altitude of 9842 ft (3,000 meters) and higher.
-For example, one of the most popular routes on Kilimanjaro called Lemosho, actually starts at an altitude of 11,482 ft (3,500 meters) following an altitude drop–off by transport closer to the first camp.
-So you can feel the first impact during the next few hours after the start.
+The traits of oxygen deficiency in some individuals may appear at an altitude of 6,561 ft (2,000 meters), although most often the first sensations are recorded at an altitude of 9842 ft (3,000 meters) and higher.
+For example, one of the most popular routes on Kilimanjaro, called Lemosho, actually starts at an altitude of 11,482 ft (3,500 meters) following an altitude drop–off by transport closer to the first camp.
+So you can feel the impact after only a hours after the start of the climb.

 In most cases, up to ca. 13,123 ft (4,000 meters), a body is able to adapt on its own and rearrange the respiratory system to compensate for the lack of oxygen in the air.
-Another thing is that there is not always enough time for this during the climb because the number of days is limited.
-Above 13,123 ft (4,000m), the organism most often needs assistance expressed as deliberate actions: regulating the rate of movement, frequent rest, drinking more water and careful monitoring of the state of health.
-You can also take prophylactic drugs, such as Diamox
+However, that there is not always enough time for this during the climb because the number of days are limited (which is why we suggest longer itineraries, to help you adapt to the altitude).
+Above 13,123 ft (4,000m), humans most often need assistance to cope with the lower levels of oxygen, such as: going at a reduced speed, frequent rest, drinking more water and careful monitoring of the state of health.
+You can also take prophylactic drugs, such as Diamox to help with the process of adapting to the altitude.

 Helping Your Body to Acclimate